gregpalmr/alluxio-secure-hadoop/README.md

 ### Step 6.
 Start the kdc, hadoop and alluxio containers

+a.
 Remove any existing volumes for these containers

      docker volume rm alluxio-secure-hadoop_hdfs_storage